drew-marchione/workoutApp/README.md

 <br />

 Click "delete" and watch the exercise disappear!
-Now our first Chest exercise is "Incline Barbell Press"
+Now our first chest exercise is "Incline Barbell Bench Press"

 <br />